Chapter Six – The Song Remains the Same

 Niko said nothing, such words blasphemy to her cause, and continued with her moves.

 Was this penance as much as it was a lesson?
 Their punishment and hers as well?
 Her entertainment was their misery?
-Her misery schooled her into thought?
+That misery schooled her into thought?
 And progress?

 She didn’t want to go back and sleep on the ground.
 She knew, however, that Niko wouldn’t let her stay.
 Jay asked anyway: “Can I sleep…”